Generic name: fluoxetine hydrochloride

 Lithium — There have been reports of both increased and decreased lithium levels when lithium was used concomitantly with fluoxetine.
 Cases of lithium toxicity and increased serotonergic effects have been reported.
 Lithium levels should be monitored when these drugs are administered concomitantly [see Warnings and Precautions (5.2)].

-Drugs Tightly Bound to Plasma Proteins — Because fluoxetine is tightly bound to plasma protein, the administration of fluoxetine to a patient taking another drug that is tightly bound to protein (e.g., Coumadin, digitoxin) may cause a shift in plasma concentrations potentially resulting in an adverse effect. [see Clinical Pharmacology (12.3)].
+Drugs Tightly Bound to Plasma Proteins — Because fluoxetine is tightly bound to plasma proteins, the administration of fluoxetine to a patient taking another drug that is tightly bound to protein (e.g., Coumadin, digitoxin) may cause a shift in plasma concentrations potentially resulting in an adverse effect [see Clinical Pharmacology (12.3)].

 Drugs Metabolized by CYP3A4 — In an in vivo interaction study involving coadministration of fluoxetine with single doses of terfenadine (a CYP3A4 substrate), no increase in plasma terfenadine concentrations occurred with concomitant fluoxetine.